Chevrolet Malibu Hybrid

 Malibu Hybrid Safety Features

 A rearview camera is the only standard driver assistance technology in the Malibu Hybrid.
 This is in line with the class as a whole, as few other midsize cars have standard safety features other than a camera.
-Like most of its rivals, the Malibu offers a lot of advanced features as options, including automatic high beams, front and rear parking sensors, adaptive cruise control, forward collision warning, pedestrian detection, low-speed automatic emergency braking, rear cross traffic alert, blind spot monitoring, and lane keep assist.
+Like most of its rivals, the Malibu offers a lot of advanced features as options, including automatic high beams, front and rear parking sensors, a following distance indicator, forward collision warning, pedestrian detection, low-speed automatic emergency braking, rear cross traffic alert, blind spot monitoring, and lane keep assist.